CPChain/cpchain-cli/README.md

 ```

-If you want to check configurations, you can use `cpcchain-cli contract view -h`, for example:
+If you want to check options, you can use `cpcchain-cli contract view -h`, for example:

 ```bash

 cpchain-cli contract view -c build/contracts/MyContract.json --contract-address <contract address> -m <method name of parameter name>

 ```

+*You can add `-c`(`--built-contract`) and `--contract-address` to the `cpchain-cli.toml` as above.
+Then you don't need to pass these two options in command, just run: `cpchain-cli contract view -m <method name>`.*

 If you want to call your contract, you can use `cpchain-cli contract call -h`, for example: